By Jim Salter - October 26, 2015

 These are questions that must be answered before one can go from a “what happened” mentality, to a “what’s going to happen” mentality.
 My contention is they won’t know until 3 critical things are in place:

-If you’re committed, have a roadmap and know how to execute, you’re probably ready for Predictive and Prescriptive Analytics!
+If you’re committed, have a roadmap when to invest analytics and know how to execute, you’re probably ready for Predictive and Prescriptive Analytics!